Short Breaks

 Community Short Breaks

-Community Short Breaks are specific Short Breaks for children with SEND who cannot access universal services without additional support or because of individual, family, or environmental factors, or because their disabilities or needs are more complex that they cannot be met by universal services or family support alone.
+Community Short Breaks are specific Short Breaks for children with disabilities who cannot access universal services without additional support or because of individual, family, or environmental factors, or because their disabilities or needs are more complex that they cannot be met by universal services or family support alone.
 Community Short Breaks may be provided in the evenings, weekends and school holidays.

-There are two types of Community Short Break – a Grant and a Specialist Provider Service.
+There are two types of Community Short Break – a grant and a specialist provider service.

 Community Short Breaks Grant